Sheila E.: 1984–1992: The Glamorous Life and career breakthrough

 In early 1984, Escovedo signed a record deal with Warner Bros.
 Records and adopted the stage name Sheila E. She began recording her first solo album with singer and musician Prince, whom she met at a concert when she was performing with her father in 1977.
 On June 4, 1984, she released her debut solo album, The Glamorous Life.
 The album peaked at number 28 on the U.S. Billboard 200 and sold over 500,000 copies in the United States, becoming certified gold by the Recording Industry Association of America (RIAA).
 The album's lead single, "The Glamorous Life", peaked in the top ten on the US Hot 100 and at number one on the US Dance chart.
 The album's second single, "The Belle of St. Mark", became a moderate hit, peaking at number 34 on the Hot 100.
 The song also became NMEs "Single of the Week".
 The album earned four nominations at the 27th Annual Grammy Awards including Best New Artist, Best R&B Instrumental Performance for "Shortberry Strawcake", and Best Female Pop Vocal Performance as well as Best R&B Song for "The Glamorous Life".
 She also performed "Baby I'm a Star" with Prince during the ceremony.
 In July 1984, she appeared on Prince's song "Erotic City".
 In November 1984, Sheila began touring as the opening act of Purple Rain Tour.
 Shortly after the tour, she signed with Prince's record label Paisley Park Records.

 In March 1985, she appeared on USA for Africa's song "We Are the World".
 Sheila released her second album, Romance 1600, on August 26, 1985.
 It sold over 500,000 copies in the United States, becoming certified gold by the Recording Industry Association of America (RIAA).
 The album's lead single, "Sister Fate", was released to moderate success, peaking in the top forty on the US R&B chart.
-The second single, "A Love Bizarre", was a commercial success, reaching number eleven in the United States.
+The final single, "A Love Bizarre", was a commercial success, reaching number eleven in the United States.
 In November 1985, Sheila appeared as the female lead in the musical comedy-drama film Krush Groove, which spent its first weekend at number two on the U.S. box office and grossed $11 million.
 Sheila released "Holly Rock" as a single from its soundtrack album, which entered the top ten in Belgium and the Netherlands.

 On February 24, 1987, Sheila released her eponymous third studio album.
 The album featured the single "Hold Me", an R&B ballad that peaked at number three on the R&B chart.
 The second single, "Koo Koo", peaked in the top forty of the R&B chart.
 In June 1987, Sheila served as the musical director for Prince's Sign o' the Times Tour.
 She also served as musical director during his Lovesexy Tour in 1988 and 1989.
 On April 10, 1991, she released her fourth album, Sex Cymbal.
 The album's lead single, "Sex Cymbal", became a moderate hit on the R&B chart, peaking at number thirty-two.